Light/Dark

 234"One of those monks who live in Pāṭaliputta —

-Such brilliant speakers, and very learned —
+such brilliant speakers, and very learned —

-Stands at the door:
+stands at the door:

-The old man, Khujjasobhita.
+the old man, Khujjasobhita.

 235One of those monks who live in Pāṭaliputta —

-Such brilliant speakers, and very learned —
+such brilliant speakers, and very learned —

-Stands at the door:
+stands at the door:

-An old man, trembling in the wind."
+an old man, trembling in the wind."

 236"By war well fought, by sacrifice well made,

-By victory in battle;
+by victory in battle;

-By living the spiritual life:
+by leading the spiritual life:

 Vāraṇa